 • Ask yourself “What kind of childcare or school environment am I looking for?”
 Do you picture your child in a busy, active place with lots of other children, or are you looking for a small, nurturing environment with just a few kids?
 What kinds of specific needs does your young child have: toilet training, napping, socializing?
 Do you want a school located near your workplace or your home?
 Is the fees within your budget?

-go to site When You Get There:
+When You Get There:

 • Consider if this school is a good fit for your child — and you.
 Can you picture your child thriving here?
 Will this school engage his interests?
 How will he do socially in this environment?
 Nobody knows your child the way you do, so you have to be able to picture your child in this setting.